 Tetanus-prone wounds include:

 - Any wound or burn with:

-- A significant degree of devitalised tissue or puncture wounds, especially where there has been contact with soil or manure.
+- Puncture wounds, especially where there has been contact with soil or manure (eg, gardening injuries).

 - Compound fractures.